-Q – Can I get my video on DVD or Blu-ray?
+Q – Can I also get my video on DVD or Blu-ray?

 Q – How long does my finished video go for?

-We also offer a more comprehensive ‘highlights edit’ as an optional extra for $300.
+We also offer a ‘highlights edit’.
 This highlights edit summarises your entire wedding day in a cinematically edited music video.
 If you order our Highlights edit, as a bonus we will share a short 1min teaser on our Facebook & Instagram page shortly after your wedding.
 Click here for samples

 Q – How do the hours with my package work?

-A – If for example you choose our 6 hour package, and start filming at the boys house at 3pm, your coverage will end at 9pm.
-In other words, the hours you select are based on your cameraman’s start and finish time.
+A – If for example you choose 5 hours coverage, and start filming at the boys house at 3:30pm, your coverage will end at 8:30pm.
+In other words, the hours you select are based on your videographer's start and finish time.

 Q – What type of cameras do you use?

 A – We shoot using small, non-invasive mirror-less “DSLR style” cameras to obtain an ultra sharp, cinematic look.
 Video is been undergoing a massive evolution over the past decade, and we always move with the times and update our equipment as new cameras become available.
-Currently we use a combination of the Lumix GH4, GH3 & Sony A7s’s or Canon R5/6 mirrorless cameras.
+Depending on the videographer you have, we currently use either Sony A7s’s or Canon R5/6 mirrorless cameras.

 Q – How do we make a booking and when do you need payment?

-A – We require a $300 non-refundable deposit to secure your booking. (the amount depends on the package chosen) Then the balance is then split into two convenient payments: 50% of the balance of your order on or before the day of filming and the remaining 50% upon collection of your finished product.
+A – We require a non-refundable deposit to secure your booking. (the amount depends on the package chosen) Then the balance is then split into two convenient payments: 50% of the balance of your order on or before the day of filming and the remaining 50% upon collection of your finished product.

 Q – How do you record the sound at my wedding ceremony?